 Kritika says to keep the “focus on the quality of your content because, as cliché as it sounds, content is king.”

-The one tip Kritika offers every YouTube creator is consistency.
-The one trick she stands by is experimenting.
+The one tip Kritika offers on how to create content for YouTube channel and make money out of it is consistency.
+The trick she stands by is experimenting.
 The online audience is deeper than the Mariana Trench and broader than the Amazon.
 You have to find your niche.

 YouTubers who have carved out their piece of land have tons of equipment.
 Kritika, for instance, uses Canon G7x ii, GoPro Hero 5, DJI Spark and a Sony A6500 with two lenses (Sigma 16 mm and Sony 18-105 mm).
 She has a whole parcel of tripods and mics to support the cameras.

-But the beauty of YouTube is that you can start with what you have.
+But the beauty of creating content for YouTube is that you can start with what you have.
 If you scroll down Kritika’s channel, you’ll notice that the first 15 videos she posted are very different from the others.

 Why?
 Because she shot them on an iPhone 6S!

-The rule of thumb is to begin with the phone or camera you have in hand and then invest in a better one when you can.
+The rule of thumb on how to become a YouTuber is to begin with the phone or camera you have in hand and then invest in a better one when you can.

 What you put in the video is as important as what you delete.
 Not every shot you take is meant to go into the final video.
 Editing is the very lifeline of a YouTube creator.
 To that end: